Ume0344/containerized-microservices/README.md

 # containerized-microservices
-A practice project to use multiple DevOps tools.
+A practice project to use multiple DevOps tools (Go, Docker, Kubernetes, Jenkins, ArgoCD, Prometheus)